 Margaret Mussoi L. Groff:

-Margaret Mussoi L. Groff is the Chief Financial Officer of ITAIPU
+Margaret Mussoi L. Groff is the former Chief Financial Officer of ITAIPU

 Binacional, the world’s largest hydropower station in terms of power

 generation.
-She has been engaged in motivating female employees to
+She engaged in motivating female employees to

 seek professional development which resulted in an increase of female

 managers from 10 to 21 percent in nine years, in ITAIPU Binacional.